sunjc826/peggle/README.md

 Regardless of the game status, i.e. win or lose, a popup will be produced on top of the game view.
 - In the center there is a line of text.
   - If the game is won, the line of text will congratulate the player.
 Congratulatory audio will play.
-  - If the game is lost, the line of text will tell the player to fight on.
-An "Fight on" audio clip will play.
+  - If the game is lost, the line of text will tell the player "...".
+A disappointed audio clip will play for certain characters.
+Otherwise, it defaults to a "Fight on...
+Nipahh" audio clip if the disappointed audio clip is not available.
 - There are 2 buttons near the bottom of the screen.
 - One button says Restart, on tap, the popup closes and the game reloads, i.e. the same level loads, the player can start to play the level again.
   - Furthermore, the cannon's angle to reset.